MapcreatorIO/api-docs/source/v1/index.html.md

 X-Offset: 0
 ```

-By default the API returns 12 items per page and defaults to page 1.
+By default, the API returns 12 items per page and defaults to page 1.

 The number of items per page can be increased to a maximum of 50 items.